 2 - Career Dreams

 History shows us that as a lawyer, Walker was motivated to defend injustices to African Americans.
 It was in this moment that Walker was motivated to pursue justice.
 In this scene, Walker had graduated from Hampton Institute and was back in Gloucester helping his father build a house and farm.
-One day, while walking downtown, he ventured inside the courthouse as a 13-year-old girl was tried for stealing.
+One day, while walking downtown, he ventured inside the courthouse as 14-year-old Mary Manly was tried for housebreaking (burglary).
 Because she had no legal representation, it became her word against her accusers.
-The judge found her guilty and sentenced her to three years in prison.
+The judge found her guilty and sentenced her to two years in prison.
 Walker then and there decided to go to law school, determined to never let something like that happen again.

 1 - Honey-Pod Tree